DiegoCarrilho/nextcloud-docker/README.md

 ```bash
 ./update.sh
 ```
+After install and first run the scale up is possíble, the session files are now handled by redis and persistent nextcloud file data on NFS.

 ## Nextcloud Console Command Use
 Nextcloud is mostly administered through the web interface, however some tasks must be performed from the Nextcloud Console.
 If you need to run the `occ` command -